Online Explanation Generation for Human-Robot Teaming: Abstract

 \section{Abstract}

 As AI becomes an integral part of our lives, the development of explainable AI, embodied in the decision-making process of an AI or robotic agent, becomes imperative.
-For a robotic teammate, the ability to generate explanations to explain its behavior is one of the key requirements of explainable agency.
-Prior work on explanation generation focuses on supporting the rationale behind the robot's decision (or behavior).
-These approaches, however, fail to consider the mental workload needed to understand the received explanation.
-In other words, the human teammate is expected to understand any explanation provided no matter how much information is presented.
-In this work, we argue that explanations, especially ones of a complex nature, should be made in an online fashion during the execution, which helps spread out the information to be explained and thus reduce the mental workload of humans in highly demanding tasks.
+For a robotic teammate, the ability to generate explanations to justify its behavior is one of the key requirements of explainable agency.
+Prior work on explanation generation has been focused on supporting the rationale behind the robot's decision or behavior.
+These approaches, however, fail to consider the mental demand for understanding the received explanation.
+In other words, the human teammate is expected to understand an explanation no matter how much information is presented.
+In this work, we argue that explanations, especially those of a complex nature, should be made in an online fashion during the execution, which helps spread out the information to be explained and thus reduce the mental workload of humans in highly cognitive demanding tasks.
 However, a challenge here is that the different parts of an explanation may be dependent on each other, which must be taken into account when generating online explanations.
-To this end, a general formulation of online explanation generation is presented with three variations satisfying different properties.
+To this end, a general formulation of online explanation generation is presented with three variations satisfying different \textit{``online''} properties.
 The new explanation generation methods are based on a model reconciliation setting introduced in our prior work.
-We evaluate our methods both with human subjects in a standard planning competition (IPC) domain, using NASA Task Load Index (TLX), as well as in simulation with ten different problems across two IPC domains.
-Results strongly suggest that our methods not only generate explanations that are perceived as less cognitively demanding and much preferred over the baselines but also are computationally efficient.
+We evaluated our methods both with human subjects in a simulated rover domain, using NASA Task Load Index (TLX), and synthetically with ten different problems across two standard IPC domains.
+Results strongly suggest that our methods generate explanations that are perceived as less cognitively demanding and much preferred over the baselines and are computationally efficient.